Is that really Arkansas Federal? How to spot a scam.

 - Password protect your devices.
 Password-protecting your phone, tablet, and computer adds an extra security layer in case your device is lost or stolen.

 - Create unique, strong passwords and change them often.
 Make sure your passwords are eight or more characters long and include a combination of numbers, symbols, and upper/lowercase letters.
+Use unique passwords for digital banking that you don’t use elsewhere.
 Also, be sure to change them about every three months.

 - Use Two Factor Authentication.
 Most online services require a single-factor authentication—username and password combo, but some, including Arkansas Federal, also have two factor authentication, also known as 2FA.
 With 2FA, you need to provide your password/username, but you must also prove your identity some other way, such as by providing a unique code sent to either your email or via SMS text to your phone.
 Although either method – email or text – adds an added layer of security outside of your password/username, we recommend using text if possible.
 Since a password can usually be reset from an email account, SMS text is a bit more secure than email.